chuanqisun/htmaa-2025/src/posts/week-08/index.md

 ### Networking Test with Sine Wave

-I started with Phil Schatzmann's examples in the [Arduino Audio Tools library](https://github.com/pschatzmann/arduino-audio-tools).
+I started with an off-the-shelf [Adafruit ICS-43434](https://www.adafruit.com/product/6049) microphone and Phil Schatzmann's examples in the [Arduino Audio Tools library](https://github.com/pschatzmann/arduino-audio-tools).
 My first goal was to stream a basic sine wave over WiFi.
 I took Phil's sample code as is and confirmed that sound was working over WiFi.
 During testing, I found that the antenna seems necessary for a stable connection.
 I had success in previous tests without using an antenna, but for some reason, the antenna became necessary in this setup.

 ```cpp
 /**